arkency/posts/posts/2013-12-08-rails4-preloading.md

 <img src="/assets/images/preloading/header.png" width="100%">

 You are probably already familiar with the method `#includes` for eager loading data from database if you are using Rails and ActiveRecord.
-But do you know about `#preload` and `#eager_load` which can help you achieve the same goal?
+But do you know why you someties get few small and nice SQL queries and sometimes one giant query with every table and column renamed?
+And do you know about `#preload` and `#eager_load` which can help you achieve the same goal?
-And you know what changed in Rails 4 in that matter?
+Are you aware of what changed in Rails 4 in that matter?
 If not, sit down and listen.
-This lesson won't take long.
+This lesson won't take long and will help you clarify some aspects of eager loading that you might not be yet familiar with.

 <!-- more -->